 Issue

-The NAP Global Network Secretariat is developing a model for selecting and engaging participants in future Targeted Topics Forums (TTFs) and seeks approval by funders for its proposed approach before presenting it as an option for Steering Committee members to consider.
+The NAP Global Network Secretariat is developing a model for selecting and engaging participants in future Targeted Topics Forums (TTFs).
+Assuming that a) participants in the first TTF are interested in joining for another to build on the first, and b) it would be valuable to repeat the same format for another group of countries, the Network proposes a cohort approach to participation as outlined below.

 Background